TeamSquixl/fireball/README.md

 # and report outdated or missing dependencies
 gulp update

-# If you need to update npm dependencies
+# If you want to update all dependencies
 # this command will bootstrap and update the whole project and takes long
 npm install

 # or if you just want to quickly install a missing package:
 # please use the semver reported at the end of `gulp update` dependency check
 npm install some-npm-package@x.x.x

+# If you only want to update bower dependencies
+bower install
 ```

 ## Test